IEC 60320: C13/C14 coupler

-The C13/C14 connector and inlet combination are used in a wide variety of electronic equipment ranging from computer components like the power supply, monitors, printers and other peripherals to video game consoles, instrument amplifiers, professional audio equipment and virtually all professional video equipment.
+The C13/C14 connector and inlet combination, informally referred to as a "kettle cord" or "kettle lead", are used in a wide variety of electronic equipment ranging from computer components like the power supply, monitors, printers and other peripherals to video game consoles, instrument amplifiers, professional audio equipment and virtually all professional video equipment.
 An early example of a product that uses this connector is the Apple II.
 A power cord with a suitable power plug (for the locality where the appliance is being used) on one end and a C13 connector (connecting to the appliance) on the other is commonly called an IEC cord.

 There are also a variety of splitter blocks, splitter cables, and similar devices available.
 These are usually un-fused (with the exception of C13 cords attached to BS 1363 plugs, which are always fused).

-These cables are sometimes informally referred to as a "kettle cord" or "kettle lead", but the C13/14 connectors are only rated for 70 C: a device such as a kettle requires the C15/16 connector, rated for 120 C.

 A cable consisting of a C13 and an E interconnection connector is commonly mislabeled as an "extension cord", as although that is not the intended purpose, it can be used as such.
 They are also commonly mislabeled as C14 instead of E.

 The C13 connector and C14 inlet are also commonly found on servers, routers, and switches.
-Power cord sets utilizing a C13 connector and an E interconnection plug are commonplace in data centers to provide power from a PDU (power distribution unit) to a server.
+Power cord sets utilizing a C13 connector and an E interconnection plug are commonplace in data centres to provide power from a power distribution unit (PDU) to a server.